-Preeti Thapa is a peacebuilder and U.S.-trained lawyer, with 17 years of experience in law and law-related fields, gender, peacebuilding, and governance.
-She is a mediator and also a certified master trainer in interest-based mediation.
+Preeti Thapa is a peacebuilder and U.S.-trained lawyer, with 19 years of experience in law and law-related fields, gender, peacebuilding, and governance.
+She is a mediator and certified master trainer in interest-based mediation.
 She is an active member of a small community of mediation professionals in Nepal.
 She has worked to develop and institutionalize community mediation program in 14 districts through five partner NGOs.
-Preeti had helped the partners to train more than 4,500 community mediators, of which one third is women mediators.
+Preeti has helped train more than 4,000 community mediators, one third of whom are women.

-Preeti has supported the Ministry of Peace and Reconstruction (MoPR) to expedite the launch of Local Peace Committees (LPC) and provided technical assistance in building the capacity for these new structures.
+Ms. Thapa supported the Ministry of Peace and Reconstruction (MoPR) to expedite the launch of Local Peace Committees (LPC) and provided technical assistance in building the capacity for these new structures.
 She has provided orientation on mediation to MoPR officials and key office-bearers within the LPCs.
-She has provided backstopping for the staff working with the Nepal Transition to Peace (NTTP) Initiative, a forum for informal dialogue among Nepal’s major political parties and the only space co-owned by major political parties, the government, and civil society.
+Similarly, she provided technical support to MoPR in drafting the bill on Truth and Reconciliation Committee and helped the ministry to organize series of consultation with the stakeholders on the bill.
+She backstopped for the staff working with the Nepal Transition to Peace (NTTP) Initiative, a forum for informal dialogue among Nepal’s major political parties and the only space co-owned by major political parties, the government, and civil society.

-Education: Preeti Thapa studied Law, received her bachelor’s degree from the Tribhuvan University and her master’s degree from the School of Law, University of New Hampshire, Concord, New Hampshire, USA.
+Education: Preeti Thapa studied Law, receiving her bachelor’s degree from the Tribhuvan University and her master’s degree from the School of Law at the University of New Hampshire.

 Phone: +977 1 441-8345